rohitdanti/rohitdanti/README.md

 - [Portfolio](https://www.rohithdanti.info)
 - [LinkedIn](https://linkedin.com/in/rohith-danti)

-Feel free to reach out for collaboration, mentorship, or just to say hi!
+Feel free to reach out for collaboration, or just to say hi!